estnltk/estnltk/README.md

 # License

-Estnltk is licensed under LGPL.
+Estnltk is licensed under GPLv2.
 See LICENSE for details.

 # Installation